 - A cousin of the blueberry and huckleberry, cranberries are loaded with antioxidants, vitamin C, and phyto (plant based) nutrients that can help prevent urinary tract infections.

-I’ve been alcohol free for the past 16 years and I can attest that a New Year’s Eve celebration without an alcoholic beverage can be just as tasty, equally as fun, and much safer than a boozy counterpart.
-Besides all of that, you’ll save money because you won’t need to worry about finding a designated driver or hailing a cab while you’re enjoying this spritzer recipe, AND the kids can have a glass or two with you at the stroke of midnight.
-See how helpful I can be?
+I’ve been alcohol-free for the past 16 years and I can honestly say that a New Year’s Eve celebration without an alcoholic beverage can be just as tasty, equally as fun, and much safer than a boozy counterpart.
+Besides, you’ll save money because you won’t need to worry about finding a designated driver or cab fare while you’re enjoying this spritzer recipe, and the kids can have a glass or two with you at the stroke of midnight.
+See how helpful I can be? 🙂

 I garnished the spritzer with sugar-free candied blood oranges and sugared cranberries, which despite the name, are also sugar-free.
-I used a low-glycemic sugar substitute from NuNaturals that can be used cup for cup to real sugar, but there are lots of others available on the market that you can use if you prefer them.
+To make sugar-free candied fruit, use a low-glycemic sugar substitute like erythritol.

 - 8 ounces (1 cup) water

-- 1 cup NuNaturals PreSweet(TM) Tagatose (or other granular sugar substitute*)
+- 1 cup Erythritol (or other granular sugar substitute*)

 - 2 cups raw cranberries (fresh or frozen)

-- 1/2 cup NuNaturals PreSweet(TM) Tagatose (or other granular sugar substitute*)
+- ½ cup Erythritol (or other granular cup-for-cup sugar substitute*)

-- 2 fresh blood oranges, UNPEELED, cut into 1/8th inch slices
+- 2 blood oranges UNPEELED, cut into 1/8th inch slices

-- 40 ounces (5 cups) sugar free lemon lime soda
+- 5 cups sugar free lemon lime soda

 - juice of 2 blood oranges